elvindesouza/elvindesouza.github.io/src/about/about.md

 ![](img/me.jpg){:width="300px"}

-**Undergraduate Computer Engineer at Vishwakarma University Pune, majoring in Information Security in association with IBM**
+**Undergraduate Computer Engineer at Hochschule Hof University of Applied Sciences, Hof, Germany**

+**Majoring in Information Security in association with IBM**

 I like programming, cybersecurity, and linux.